The University of Wisconsin-Eau Claire

 Continuing Education – Connecting Campus and Community

-UW-Eau Claire Continuing Education is dedicated to supporting people seeking education to improve their lives by providing innovative programing in a variety of areas.
+UW-Eau Claire Continuing Education is dedicated to supporting people seeking education to improve their lives by providing innovative programming in a variety of areas.
 Utilizing resources from UW-Eau Claire and UW-Extended Campus we develop our programing through collaboration with communities and professionals working in their fields.
 All our programs are designed with inclusivity in mind and are focused on providing the best educational value.

 Here are a few things we do: